 - Evidence of significant planning by the Student (to be uploaded to Managebac.
 Can use CAS Project Proposal Template to do so.

 - Involves teamwork and collaboration

-- Integrates two or more of Creativity, Activity and Service.
+- Address one or more of Creativity, Activity and Service.
 Recommended to integrate two of them

 - Commitment: at least one month duration and longer recommended

 Type and scope of CAS Project:

 Your CAS Project can be an original idea or it can build upon a CAS Project carried out by a previously student.
 The main difference from your other CAS Experiences is that it will involve more in-depth planning, you are taking clear personal responsibilities and that the goals of the CAS Project are more substantial.